 Cons: While many solutions try to make this process seamless, consumers sometimes recognize they are being directed to a diﬀerent site for the part of the page that manages the completion of the checkout process.
 If that is a clunky user experience, even though it is secure, it can increase cart abandonment due to concerns over security.

-Review our Hosted Payments Overview documentation for information on processing via the Hosted Payments solution on the Express payment platform.
+Review our Express Hosted Payments Pages - Overview documentation for information on processing via the Hosted Payments solution on the Express payment platform.

 API accessible gateways